ESPresense/ESPresense.github.io/configuration/mqtt.md

 mosquitto_pub -h homeassistant.local -u <username> -P <password> -i presensce-information -t "espresense/rooms/kitchen/auto_update/set" -m "ON" -d
 ```

-You can use a room of `*` to update all ESPresense base stations at the same time.
+You can use a room of `*` to update all ESPresense nodes at the same time.
 If you retain that setting even NEW nodes will upon startup get that configuration set.